 I have to be honest, I made this funfetti cake back in October and have waited this long to share the recipe with you.
-Pumpkin, Thanksgiving, and Christmas cookies got in the way.
+Pumpkin, Thanksgiving, and all those Christmas cookies got in the way.
 Sorry?
 I did, however, make it again this past weekend to bring to some friends.
 Just as tasty as I remember.

 And a huge supporter of frosting.
 We’ll get to that in a minute.

 Also important: using the right ingredients.
 Quite often, I hear about recipe disasters stemming from using substitutions.
 Like using margarine for butter, baking soda for baking powder (don’t do that! ever!), using almond flour for all-purpose, etc. Recipes that are developed with certain ingredients won’t turn out the same unless you’ve been testing and playing around with the recipe.
 I always suggest making the recipe as written first and then playing around with the recipe as you see fit.
 Some ingredients in some recipes shouldn’t be altered.
 And for this recipe?
 It’s pretty much all of them.